NftTopBest/web3nft.social/README.md

 Web3 NFT Open Platform For Novice Web3 Users.

+## *Early Access for web3nft.social, Will have chance to get limited NFT!!!: <https://discord.gg/sAmc98A5q5>*

 Currently with two main Features:

 * Linktree like home page for every wallet address that user can follow/unfollow it, and chat with the wallet address